Harry-Hopkinson/openrct2-soft-guest-cap-editor/README.md

 ## Thanks

-Many thanks to Bassie - firstly I used their Flex UI library.
+- Many thanks to Bassie - firstly I used their Flex UI library.
 You can find it [here](https://github.com/Basssiiie/OpenRCT2-FlexUI).
 Also thanks for the help with the [PR](https://github.com/OpenRCT2/OpenRCT2/pull/21521).
+- Many thanks to KatieZeldaKat for their [plugin template](https://github.com/KatieZeldaKat/openrct2-typescript-plugin-template).